Our Work

 Mental Health and Psychosocial Support (MHPSS) in Humanitarian Settings

-Mental illness accounts for 4 of the 10 leading causes of disability worldwide.
+Mental health conditions account for 4 of the 10 leading causes of disability worldwide.

 We have achieved significant breakthroughs in the fight for comprehensive mental health care by:

-• Training medical and non-medical professionals to strengthen national health systems–particularly to address refugee crises.
+• training medical and non-medical professionals to strengthen national health systems—particularly to address refugee and internal displacement crises;

-• Implementing an approach centered on careful case management that identifies, supports and protects those who are vulnerable and that promotes stability and recovery.
+• implementing an approach centered on mental health case management that identifies, supports and protects those who are vulnerable and that promotes stability and recovery;

-• Working with traditional community-based support groups and key people who can offer basic psychosocial support within the community.
+• working with traditional community-based support groups and key people who can offer basic psychosocial support within the community; and

 Areas of Focus